 Water Treatment.
 Other than chlorinating water produced by its groundwater wells, the District does not own water treatment facilities (the SNWA provides treated water to the District).
 Water produced from the District's wells is subject to water quality standards established by the federal Safe Drinking Water Act.
 Due to the District's chlorination system and monitoring of groundwater sources, the District currently meets, or exceeds, existing standards for water quality as established by the Safe Drinking Water Act.
 However, water quality standards could become more stringent in the future, possibly necessitating additional capital and/or operation and maintenance costs.
-The District continually monitors the development of regulations that are being promulgated by the United States Environmental Protection Agency to satisfy the requirements of the Safe Drinking Water Act and plans for and takes appropriate action to position itself to satisfy the requirements of the District's Water System (and the SNWS), the District believes that these cost increases will not have a significant adverse effect on the overall cost of operating the District's water system.
+The District continually monitors the development of regulations that are being promulgated by the United States Environmental Protection Agency to satisfy the requirements of the Safe Drinking Water Act and plans for and takes appropriate action to position itself to satisfy the requirements of new regulations.
+Although these actions and future necessary steps likely will increase the cost of operation of the District's Water System (and the SNWS), the District believes that these cost increases will not have a significant adverse effect on the overall cost of operating the District's water system.

 Water Distribution.
 Due to differences in ground elevations across the Las Vegas Valley, the distribution system is divided into 24 principal pressure zones with elevations ranging from 1,845 to 3,665 feet above sea level.
 The District's water system includes reservoir storage with over 900 million gallons ("mg") of storage capacity, approximately 60 pumping stations, over 100 wells capable of producing slightly more than 200 mg per day, and over 4,500 miles of pipeline ranging in size from 4" to 96" in diameter.
-In calendar year 2017, the District produced approximately 110,605 mg of water for distribution.
-Of that amount, approximately 13,314 mg was pumped from wells (the maximum day production was 103 mg); the remainder was purchased from the SNWA.
-The average daily water production from the SNWS to the purveyors in 2017 was 387 mg.
-The peak daily usage for 2017 was 543 mg from the SNWS to the purveyors.
+In calendar year 2018, the District produced approximately 112,479 mg of water for distribution.
+Of that amount, approximately 13,240 mg was pumped from wells (the maximum day production was 105 mg); the remainder was purchased from the SNWA.
+The average daily water production from the SNWS to the purveyors in 2018 was 397 mg.
+The peak daily usage for 2018 was 535 mg from the SNWS to the purveyors.

 Electrical Power.
 As described in the Official Statement under the caption "SOUTHERN NEVADA WATER SYSTEM - Electrical Power," the SNWA and certain other public agencies formed the Silver State Energy Association to finance and manage power resources for its members.
 The District has an interlocal agreement with the SNWA for the purchase of approximately half of its electrical power, while the other half is provided by the investor-owned and publicly-regulated local utility, NV Energy.
 See Note 13 in the audited financial statements attached hereto as Appendix B-1 for a further discussion of the District's power contracts.
-To a limited extent, the District also utilizes natural gas provided by Southwest Gas Corporation, which is also a investor-owned and publicly-regulated utility.
+To a limited extent, the District also utilizes natural gas provided by Southwest Gas Corporation, which is also an investor-owned and publicly-regulated utility.
 Since October 2017, the District has been receiving approximately 10% of its supply needs from federal hydropower from Hoover Dam.
 See the caption "SOUTHERN NEVADA WATER SYSTEM - Electrical Power" in the Official Statement for information with respect to the SNWA's obligation to indemnify the SSEA and its members under certain circumstances.